13 Best Nikon Lenses for Night Photography: (2023 Guide & Reviews)

 It is a suitable lens for our photography and especially for single pictures.

-And in my case, precisely I bought it because I wanted to time-lapse with it and take advantage of the really wide aperture and shoot at 1.8.
+In my case, I bought it because I wanted to shoot time-lapse with it and take advantage of the really wide aperture (i.e., shoot at 1.8).

-The first impression of this Sigma lens is that it is an excellent yetheftyy lens for an ultra-wide angle.
+My first impression of this Sigma lens is that it is an excellent yet healthy ultra-wide-angle lens.

-It weighs no less than 1.1 kilograms, so if you have a heavy camera, it might make handheld shots difficult, or even if you fix your camera on the tracker mount.
+It weighs at least 1.1 kilograms, so if you have a heavy camera, handheld shots might be difficult, even if you fix your camera on the tracker mount.

-It’s no real problem with photography as you will have a tripod, but it might be something to bear in mind for other situations.
+It’s not a problem with photography, as you’ll have a tripod, but it might be something to consider for other situations.

 With that being said, Finishing up this lens is just beautiful.